-- Adapting the learning environment (i.e. the classroom) so that it is accessible to all children - Use of visual prompts, such as visual timetables and task planners - Small group work with a teacher or teaching assistant - 1:1 support in and out of class when appropriate for children requiring more focussed support - Specific intervention programmes to address gaps in the learning that the child is experiencing.
-These include the following:
+- Adapting the learning environment (i.e. the classroom) so that it is accessible to all children - Use of visual prompts, such as visual timetables and task planners - Small group work with a teacher or teaching assistant - 1:1 support in and out of class when appropriate for children requiring more focussed support

+• Specific intervention programmes to address gaps in the learning that the child is experiencing.
+These may include the following:

-Communication and Interaction Time to talk
+Communication and Interaction Time to Talk

 Narrative Therapy

-Oral to narrative therapy
+Oral to Narrative Therapy

-15

 Rhodes to Language

 Programmes focussed on specific sound

 production, as advised by the Speech and

 Language therapist

 Cognition and Learning Rapid Phonics

 Nippy Numbers

 Plus 1

 Power of 2

-Social, Emotional and Mental Health Socially speaking
+Social, Emotional and Mental Health Socially Speaking

-Circle of friends
+Circle of Friends

-Lego therapy
+Lego Therapy

-Sandtray therapy
+Sand Tray Therapy

+Play Therapy

-Sensory and/or Physical Handwriting without tears
+Sensory and/or Physical Handwriting Without Tears

 Write Dance

 Smart Moves

-• Use of specific learning programmes from outside agencies (e.g. a speech and language programme)

-• Modified resources (e.g. large print text or individual texts rather than reading from the board)
+- Use of specific learning programmes from outside agencies (e.g. a speech and language programme) - Modified resources (e.g. large print text or individual texts rather than reading from the board)